DarienFlamont/Assignment2cmpt276/README.md

 # CMPT 276 Assignment 2

-This is a Ruby on Rails web app
+A Ruby on Rails app to generate dynamic histograms using classroom data.

 ### Download Source Code